 - Cloudera Navigator Metadata Server - Contains authorization, policies, and audit report metadata.
 Relatively small.

-- Path B and Path C require you to create databases for the Cloudera Manager Server, Activity Monitor, Reports Manager, Hive Metastore, Sentry Server, Cloudera Navigator Audit Server, and Cloudera Navigator Metadata Server.
+- Path B and Path C require you to create databases for the Cloudera Manager Server, Activity Monitor, Reports Manager, Hive Metastore Server, Sentry Server, Cloudera Navigator Audit Server, and Cloudera Navigator Metadata Server.

 Using an external database requires more input and intervention as you install databases or gather information about existing ones.
 These paths also provide greater flexibility in choosing database types and configurations.